GalalHamoudy/obsidian/Digital Forensics & IR & SOC/CyberTalents IR.md

-ShimCache, also known as the Application Compatibility Cache, is a feature in Windows that tracks executable files for compatibility purposes.
+**ShimCache**, also known as the Application Compatibility Cache, is a feature in Windows that tracks executable files for compatibility purposes.
 It is used by the Windows operating system to determine whether certain files need compatibility adjustments before execution.

 ---